 You should go through the content in each module from top to bottom early on in the week.
-Modules will become available each Sunday at 12:00 am starting on Sunday, January 19th.

 Homework: Each week you will be assigned a homework assignment that you are to complete using My Lab Mastering/MyMathLab.
 You can get to our course in MyMathLab by going to the MyMathLab tab in the Course Menu in Blackboard Learn or by following the links in the weekly modules.